OxygenButBeta/OxygenButBeta/README.md

 # 👋 Hi,

-I'm a passionate **game developer** and C# programmer focused on building modular, efficient, and maintainable systems — mostly in **Unity**.
-I love creating tools that help games perform better and developers work smarter.
+I'm a passionate **game developer** and C# programmer who loves crafting engaging gameplay, immersive systems, and technically sound foundations — mostly using **Unity**.

+While I often dive into the internals of game engines, graphics APIs like **OpenGL**, and performance-focused systems such as **DOTS**, my core drive is to **build great games** and tell interactive stories.

+I enjoy exploring topics like low-level rendering, engine architecture, gameplay feel, and optimization — and sometimes create tools that help me (and others) develop smarter and faster.

 ---